pcrt1697/dmdoc-python/README.md

 ## Overview
 Definitions:
 * *Source*: represents the source technology, where the data model is defined (typically an ORM/ODM library).
-* *Format*: an object that parses data models to a documentation format.
+* *Format*: an object that generates documentation from a sink data model.
 * *Sink*: a shared model (Pydantic class) that represents a bridge between source and format.

 Basically, source entities are parsed and dumped to the sink.